Game-Tek/Byte-Engine/docs/Design/render_design.md

 Each render system is backed by a render backend.
 The render backend is responsible for creating the actual resources and executing the commands.
 This render backend can be chosen when creating the render system (e.g. Vulkan, OpenGL, DirectX, etc.)

-### Render pipeline
-A render pipeline is a collection of ...

 ### Render domain
 A render domain is collection of renderables that all live in the same space and we'd want to be managed by a common cohesive rendering technique.